 Seth Cohen, Ph.D.

-Seth received his PhD in Conflict Analysis & Resolution from George Mason University in 2013 and his M.A. in Intercultural Communication from the University of New Mexico in 2002, and his bachelor’s degree from the Colorado College in 1993.
+Seth received his doctorate in Conflict Analysis & Resolution from George Mason University in 2013, his master’s degree in Intercultural Communication from the University of New Mexico in 2002, and his bachelor’s degree from the Colorado College in 1993.
 Seth grew up in Northern New Mexico, and he currently lives in Colorado.